youngnuaa/iShapeInst/README.md

 ## Citing iShapeInst

-If you find iShapeInst is useful in your research or applications, please consider giving us a star &#127775; and citing SparseInst by the following BibTeX entry.
+If you find iShapeInst is useful in your research or applications, please consider giving us a star &#127775; and citing iShapeInst by the following BibTeX entry.

 ## License

-SparseInst is released under the [MIT Licence](LICENSE).
+iShapeInst is released under the [MIT Licence](LICENSE).